 If you’re struggling to gain control over your lack of productivity or your poor time-management skills – you’re not alone.

 It just might be the #1 things bloggers and entrepreneurs battle with.

 But that doesn’t mean you have to remain stuck.

-There are countless productivity tools out there, and as we’ve established today: endless strategies to supercharge your productivity.
+There are countless productivity tools out there, and as we’ve discussed today: endless strategies to supercharge your productivity.

 So get out there and ditch the overwhelm for good!